-- Talk to your doctor or your nurse before stopping this medicine, it should be stopped gradually.
+- Talk to your doctor or your nurse before stopping this medication, it should be stopped gradually.
 Depending on the dose and length of treatment, you could experience serious side effects if stopped abruptly (suddenly). - Talk to your doctor before receiving any vaccinations during your treatment.
 Some vaccinations are not recommended while receiving prednisone. - If you are taking immunosuppressant doses of prednisone, avoid exposure to chicken pox or measles.
-If you think you have been exposed, contact your doctor as soon as possible. - Prednisone may cause slow wound healing.
-If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on prednisone.
+If you think you have been exposed, contact your physician as soon as possible.

-How to Take Your Medicine
+How to Take Your Medication

-- Swallow the medicine as prescribed by your doctor. - Missed dose: If you vomit or miss a dose, contact your doctor for further instructions.
-Do not take 2 doses at the same time or extra doses. - Storage: Store this medicine in the original container at room temperature, protect from light and moisture.
+- Swallow the medicine as prescribed by your doctor. - Missed dose: If you miss a dose, take the missed dose as soon as you remember.
+If it is almost time for the next dose, skip the missed dose and take the medicine at the next regularly schedule time.
+Do not take 2 doses at the same time and do not double up on the next dose. - Storage: Store this medicine in the original container at room temperature, protect from light and moisture.
 Discuss with your nurse or your doctor how to dispose of unused medicine.